Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "To learn about your kind, of course."

 "*Why* do you want to learn about the People?"
 Vemik pressed.
-"You seem… *practical.* Like you do things for reasons, yes?
-Knowing things just to know them is fun, but knowing things to *do* things is even better, so…"
+"You seem... *practical.* Like you do things for reasons, yes?
+Knowing things just to know them is fun, but knowing things to *do* things is even better, so..."

 Never underestimate a deathworlder indeed.
 Tran was secretly quite pleased, in fact.
 It was good to know they were dealing with a species who were merely undeveloped rather than stupid.
 There were too many stupid species.

 "...I’m not at liberty to disclose the *exact* reasons," he admitted.
-"But suffice it to say… we are not satisfied with how we are now.
+"But suffice it to say... we are not satisfied with how we are now.
 In the past, the Corti wrongly believed that intellect and physicality were mutually exclusive.
 We now know differently, and wish to adapt accordingly."

 Vemik listened to Julian’s patient translation, then nodded.
 His tail twitched as he absorbed what he heard.